Blog

 • Tracking: For drones that are detected, the app can provide information about their direction and movement.
 This is achieved by measuring signal strength and triangulating the source of the RF emissions.

-• Alerts: Users receive real-time notifications if a drone is detected within a predefined area.
+• Alerts: Users receive real-time notifications if a drone rf is detected within a predefined area.
 The app may also log historical data for analysis and reporting purposes.

 FAQs About Drone Radio Frequency